miholler/NSpecifications/README.md

 ## Specification.For(T) ##

 Specification is an *abstract* class, therefore it can't be directly instantiated.
-The Specification class expands the features of the ISpecification(T) and provides a static factory method that releases you from the burden of having to create an implementation of Specification, but you can still use it as a base class and implement your own Specification.
+The Specification(T) class expands the features of the ISpecification(T) and provides a static factory method that releases you from the burden of having to create an implementation of Specification, but if you want you can still use it as a base class and implement your own Specification.
 These are the pros of Specification class:

+ - only one line needed to define a new specification
  - because it's a class (and not just an interface) we can now use real operators for making composition;
  - it uses Linq Expressions therefore it can be easily converted into IQueryable(T), suitable for querying DBs.